KevinRapo/Test_tasks_RCC_KevinRapo/README.md

 Solutions for the test tasks, by Kevin Räpo

-Task 1 was solved in a regular python file  `*.py`, for task2 `Jupyter` seemed like the right tool, I am a big fan of Jupyter since the formatting capabilities there are very useful for such displays of text/code mix.
+Task 1 was solved in a regular python file, for task2 `Jupyter` seemed like the right tool, I am a big fan of Jupyter since the formatting capabilities there are very useful for such displays of text/code mix.

 ##  Task 1